 - Have made commitments or taken on responsibilities that now feel unmanageable

-- Have only a few clear memories of what happened during your episode, or none at all
+- Have only a few clear memories of what happened during an episode, or none at all

 - Feel very tired and need a lot of sleep and rest